ryanliupie/CompTIA-Network-N10-008-Notes/README.md

 ## Welcome
 <p>
-  Hello, I am currently pursuing the CompTIA Network + exam and hope to take it soon.
+  Hello, I am currently pursuing the CompTIA Network+ exam and hope to take it soon.
 Down below you can click on each markdown to review the objectives ⇓ .
 Feel free to use them in your studies (if you can read my hand writing) and contact via email if    you have any questions!
 </p>

 <p>